Ozyugoo/Portfolio/README.md

-My Official Portfolio Website.
+# My Official Portfolio Website.

-Built using - React.
+Built using - React + Vite.

-Currently, two official plugins are available:
+In the project directory, run
+### `npm run dev`
+to get started.

+Runs the app in the development mode.\
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.